-Always emphasize the contrast between old and new, tradition and modernity.
+- Always emphasise the contrast between old and new, tradition and modernity.
 This is essential to all good cliche writing about SE Asia.

 See?
 It’s fun and easy and now you too can earn dozens of dollars writing about SE Asia.

-Brandon King now resides in Shanghai, China, where he is the Marketing and Communications Services Manager for Inhouse Web, a web development agency specializing in Chinese social media and constructing bilingual English/Chinese websites.
+About the writer: Brandon King resides in Shanghai, China, where he is the Marketing and Communications Services Manager for In-house Web, a web development agency specializing in Chinese social media and constructing bilingual English/Chinese websites.